KunjShah95/studylm/ai-notebook-backend/README.md

 - Confirm uploads/ and vector_store/ are writable (they’re gitignored).
 - Use React dev server in development or the built assets route `/app` in production.

+Production deployment guide: see `PRODUCTION.md` for hardened Nginx config, env, and ops.

 ### .env

 ```env